From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

 Kreig and Rekeisha didn鈥檛 only grow closer with each other as they completed the program.
 They also found a community of educators, passionate about supporting each other, even beyond the classroom.

-鈥淎t some point in the program, we created a text group, and it was one of the best things ever,鈥 recalls Rekeisha. 鈥淓very day, we would check in on each other, encourage each other, remind each other.
-It kept us accountable, and we built those relationships with each other.
+鈥淎t some point in the program, we created a text group.
+It was one of the best things ever,鈥 says Rekeisha. 鈥淓very day, we would check in on each other, encourage each other, remind each other.
+It kept us accountable, and we built those connections with each other.
 We鈥檙e still texting each other, wishing each other happy birthday, and all that.鈥

 鈥淭he professors are just flat out wonderful.
 And I mean that from an instructional standpoint and a personal standpoint.
 They really have your best interests at heart,鈥 says Kreig. 鈥淚 can鈥檛 say that I didn鈥檛 expect a great education, but I don鈥檛 know that my expectations were that high.
 Everything we need to be leaders in our parish was presented to us by UL.鈥